Baker Park Reserve

 12.5 miles of trails

-Dogs are allowed on all paved trails with a six-foot, non-retractable leash.
+Dogs are allowed on paved and turf trails except where otherwise noted.
+Dogs must be kept on a six-foot, non-retractable leash.
 During the winter, the multi-use trails provide access for dog sleds and skijor.
 Owners must pick-up after their dog.

 943 acres of water

 Write your own fish story from a fishing pier on the south end of the beach on Lake Independence or Half Moon Lake.
+The pier is wheelchair accessible.
 In the winter, Independence, Half Moon and Spurzem Lakes provide access for ice fishing.
 Anglers must have a valid Minnesota fishing license.
-Wheelchair accessible.

 Baker National is one of the finest public golf courses in the Twin Cities.
 This facility features a challenging 18-hole championship golf course, a nine-hole executive course, driving range, practice facilities and concessions.
 Lessons and leagues are available.
 Designated as a Certified Audubon Cooperative Sanctuary from Audubon International.
 Baker National demonstrates efforts to improve environmental quality, through habitat and water quality management.